Skip to main content

 Civility Message

 This Memorial Day I discovered, at long last, why incumbents sometimes hold an advantage over challengers.
 Following my keynote address at the National World War I Museum and Memorial, also known as the Liberty Memorial, I spoke with a number of the nice people who attended the program.
 Amongst those who took the time to respond to my speech was a woman who shared a story with me.
+She told my how she had informed one of my previous opponents that she was going to vote for me, even though she was a lifelong member of his political party.

 Issues:Civility